RoboCam

 Origins & Version History

-RoboCam builds on prior work in the same lab and open-source community rather than starting from scratch:
+RoboCam builds on prior work in the same lab and open-source community rather than starting from scratch — each rebuild below happened for a specific reason, not just for its own sake:

-- RoboCam-Suite2.0 — a complete modular rewrite: cross-platform (Windows/macOS/Linux), a PySide6 GUI, pluggable camera/motion drivers, and full hardware simulation mode.
+- RoboCam-Suite2.0 — a complete modular rewrite: cross-platform (Windows/macOS/Linux), moved off Tkinter to a PySide6 GUI, pluggable camera/motion drivers (carrying Player One, Picamera2, and OpenCV forward), and full hardware simulation mode.

 Repository

-The current, actively developed version is RoboCam3.1.
+The current, actively developed version is RoboCam3.1, kept in sync with the lab-side E-Lab-SFSU/RoboCam3.1 repo, which also hosts the full documentation site.
 Earlier stages of the project are preserved in RoboCam-Suite2.0 and RoboCam-Suite.